DmitriBogdanov/FEM-grid-builders/README.md

 Contains various grid builders for finite element method.
 Grid builders implemented in C++, visualization done through "Wolfram Mathematica" package.

-2D triangular elements also support computation of grid function $$f(x, y, z)$$, its' integrals and gradients on each element.
+2D triangular elements also support computation of grid function $f(x, y, z)$, its' integrals and gradients on each element.
 Same values can be obtained for vertices through averaging out adjacent elements, using areas as weights.
 For a "free" point outside of grid vertices such values are computed through barycentric coordinates inside the enclosing element.

 ## 1D grids